-The White Disease (1937) opens on a massive crowd of working-class men gathered to hear a dictator’s full-throated appeal in favor of his country’s right to expansionist nationalism, claiming new lands “even if it means seizing them at the cost of weaker and decaying nations.”
-As the crowd roars its approval, one man stands alone and troubled: Dr. Galen (director Hugo Haas himself), who harbors a secret—the cure to a "white plague" that is mysteriously only affecting people middle-aged and older.
-Galen was once a revered medical student, but now he works in humble obscurity treating impoverished patients.
-By contrast, Prof. Sigelius (a nefariously monocled Bedrich Karen), who runs the largest national hospital, merely prescribes odor control to mask the smell of the patients’ putrid flesh.
+The White Disease (1937) opens on a massive crowd of workers gathered to hear a dictator’s full-throated appeal in favor of his country’s right to expansionist nationalism, claiming new lands “even if it means seizing them at the cost of weaker and decaying nations.”
+As the crowd roars its approval, one troubled man stands alone: Dr. Galen (director Hugo Haas), who harbors a secret—the cure to a "white plague" that is mysteriously only affecting people middle-aged and older.
+Galen was once a revered medical student, but at present he works in humble obscurity treating impoverished patients.
+By contrast, Prof. Sigelius (a nefariously monocled Bedrich Karen), who runs the largest national hospital, merely prescribes odor control to mask the smell of the patients' necrotizing fasciitis.
 Galen visits the smug medical official—in the stark white hospital, whose harsh shadows cast by window grids suggest a prison—and convinces the professor to grant him the ability to treat several of his patients.
-The results earn the attention of the dictator, known as “The Marshal” (Zdeněk Štěpánek, later star of astonishing Czechoslovakian sci-fi classic Ikarie XB-1).
+The results earn the attention of the dictator, known as “The Marshal” (Zdeněk Štěpánek, later star of astonishing Czechoslovak sci-fi classic Ikarie XB-1).
 There’s only one snag: Galen, a radical pacifist, reveals his intention to only share his methods if The Marshal will close the munitions factory and renounce war; otherwise, he will continue to only treat poor patients.
 You can guess the response.

-Čapek, who was not Jewish himself, but an outspoken critic of anti-Semitism, refused the chance to leave Czechoslovakia.
-Barely a year after the play and film, during the Nazi invasion of Czechoslovakia, the Gestapo named the author “public enemy number two” and went to arrest him — only to find he had just died of pneumonia at age 48.
-His brother Josef, a painter and cartoonist, died shortly thereafter in a concentration camp.
-One has to wonder whether the title The White Disease is meant as a double entendre; it resonates as one in 2017, anyway.
+Čapek, who was not Jewish, but nevertheless an outspoken critic of anti-Semitism, refused his chance to leave Czechoslovakia.
+Barely a year after the play and film, during the Nazi invasion of Czechoslovakia, the Gestapo named the author “public enemy number two” (behind his associate, President Edvard Beneš) and went to arrest him — only to find he had just died some months earlier of pneumonia at age 48. Čapek's wife was arrested, and his brother Josef, a painter and cartoonist, was taken into custody and died shortly thereafter in a concentration camp.
+One has to wonder whether the title The White Disease is meant as a double entendre.